Fuel cost recovery: Road transport order issued

 To read definitions of some of these terms, go to Key terms.

-The RTCCO doesn’t apply to employees of primary or secondary parties.
 It also doesn’t apply to primary parties in a road transport contractual chain who are in that chain because they’re:

 • passengers being transported in a motor vehicle, limousine, hire car, bus or coach, or